makensonn/makensonn/README.md

 Hello world!
 I'm Mak and I'm a Software Engineer.

-Here you'll find all the source code to the projects I create.
+Here you'll find all the source code to the projects I develop.